CrankierDev/TFGDataProcessor/README.md

 # TFGDataProcessor
  This is a data processor for my TFG.
-It deals with log data to through an simple interface done with TKinter and P
+It deals with log data to through a simple interface done with TKinter and Python